amercement: fine payable to a court.

 subinfeudate : to grant land in return for the performance of a stated personal service villein:

-terrier : has nothing to do with breeds of dogs, but is a written description of a landed property by acreages and boundaries.
+terrier : has nothing to do with breeds of dogs, but is a written description of a landed property by acreages and boundaries. manorial survey listing holdings and tenants and the rents and labor services due from them; also known as an extent.

-unfree : customary tenant, liable to perform labour services on the lord’s demesne and to render such due as entry and marriage fines and heriot Villeinage was a hereditary condition, the liabilities of which became attached to unfree or villein land. even if held by a free tenant
+unfree : customary tenant, perform labour services on the lord’s demesne and to render such due as entry and marriage fines and heriot Villeinage was a hereditary condition, the liabilities of which became attached to unfree or villein land. even if held by a free tenant

 virgate : variable measure of land usually between 20 and 40 acres, which formed the basis of villein land tenure on the Winchester estate.